mondo-mob/mondokit-docs/packages/gcp-core.md

 NOTE: For GCP environments the projectId can be automatically identified and by default the environment is derived from the project id (see conventions).
 For local development the projectId must be explicitly defined.
-The recommended approach is to set GAEJS_PROJECT environment variable to the form "your-project-local" to match the GCP project name conventions.
+The recommended approach is to set MONDOKIT_PROJECT environment variable to the form "your-project-local" to match the GCP project name conventions.
 This will identify the environment as `local` and load configuration from `local.json`.

 Basic setup: